Skip to Content

 Sumac Onions

-Sumac Onions – Marinated sumac onions or Turkish onion salad are a tangy side dish or topping that takes 5 minutes to make.
-Pair the sumac onion salad with grilled meats like kabobs, salads, vegetable dishes, and wraps like my Turkish tantuni
+Marinated sumac onions or Turkish onion salad is a tangy side dish or garnish that takes just 5 minutes to make!
+Pair sumac onion salad with grilled meat like kabobs, salads, and restaurant-style wraps like tantuni.
+For all you sumac lovers, make sumac cucumbers next!

-Turkish sumac onions are thinly sliced red onions massaged with and marinated in sumac, olive oil, and lemon juice (sometimes red wine vinegar) to flavor and soften the onions.
+Turkish sumac onions consist of thinly sliced red onions massaged with and marinated in ground sumac, olive oil, and fresh lemon juice (sometimes red wine vinegar) to flavor and soften the onions.

-• Onion: I prefer the sharpness of red onion, but you can also use white or yellow onion.
+• Onion: I prefer the sharpness of red onions, but substitute them with white onions or shallots.

-• Lemon Juice: Fresh lemon juice from one lemon is all you need for a nice pop of acidity.
-Other recipes rely on red wine vinegar or pomegranate molasses instead of lemon to provide tartness.
+• Lemon Juice: Fresh lemon juice from one lemon is all you need.

-• Parsley: Fresh parsley adds color to the salad and compliments the flavor of the other ingredients.
+• Parsley: Fresh parsley leaves adds a bright color to the salad to complement the onions.

-• Spices: Season the onions with sumac and salt.
-Sumac is a popular Middle Eastern spice found online and in health stores.
-However, I recommend visiting a local Middle Eastern store to explore; the ground-up sumac berries give the dish its signature color and flavor.
+• Spices: Enhance the onion flavor with tangy ground sumac and kosher salt.
+Sumac is a popular Middle Eastern seasoning found online and at health stores.
+However, I recommend visiting a local Middle Eastern grocery store to explore.
+The ground-up sumac berries give the onion salad its signature color and flavor.

 The full recipe with measurements is in the recipe card below.

-Step 1: Add the ingredients to a serving bowl and massage to combine for about 2-3 minutes.
+Step 1: Add the ingredients for sumac onions to a serving bowl and massage to combine for 2-3 minutes.

-Step 2: Taste and season with sumac.
-Then, cover and set it aside for at least 30 minutes before serving.
+Step 2: Taste and season with more ground sumac.
+Cover and set it aside for 30 minutes before serving.

 What is sumac?